 |widespread||flat, pale, wide, and stretched scars|

 Scars from hysterectomy surgeries can turn out normal, hypertrophic, keloid, or widespread.
-It’s not possible for any surgeon to know for sure how anyone patient’s scars will be because different people can heal so differently.
+It’s not possible for any surgeon to know for sure how a patient’s scars will turn out because different people can heal so differently.
 You can use the Hysterectomy Scar Calculator to get a better idea of how your own scars are likely to turn out.
 Everything else being equal, most surgeons will choose the technique that places the fewest or best-hidden scars.
 But in some cases, that’s not possible so personal healing tendencies play a bigger role in final hysterectomy scar results.

 Scars From Hysterectomy: After-Care